gotchoices/MyCHIPs/README.md

 # MyCHIPs
-MyCHIPs is an open-source network for implementing a new kind of digital money based on private credit.
+MyCHIPs is an open-source network for implementing a novel kind of digital money based on private credit.

 This is *not* a Bitcoin/blockchain derivative, but rather it seeks to address several notorious problems with those technologies, most notably: it is fully decentralized and infinitely scalabile.